azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_02.md

 To get started with the challenge, go back to your `aidevcollege` folder in your Jupyter notebook and create a new `Python 3.8 - AzureML` file.
 Give it the name `challenge02.ipnb`.

 Copy the following code and paste it into the first cell of your notebook.
+Then run the cell.

 ```python
 # create environment for the deploy